bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/6 Creep/calculating creep rate.md

 -  grain boundary sliding

 It also includes any mechanisms that include bulk diffusion of atoms to relieve stresses, Diffusion to assist Dn.
 Motion and g.b. diffusion allowing g.b. sliding

+Also there is a meme hidden in this page, see if you can find it.